micmejia/bible-dump/AMPC/Mark/Mark 14.md

 And at once for the second time a cock crowed.
-And Peter remembered how Jesus said to him, Before a cock crows twice, you will [^s]utterly deny Me [disclaiming all connection with Me] three times.
-And [^t]having put his thought upon it [and remembering], he broke down _and_ wept aloud _and_ [^u]lamented.
+And Peter remembered how Jesus said to him, Before a cock crows twice, you will utterly deny Me [disclaiming all connection with Me] three times.
+And having put his thought upon it [and remembering], he broke down _and_ wept aloud _and_ lamented.